realpaver/realpaver/paper/paper.md

 The `-p` is optional and allows to customize the parameters using a text file (here `params.txt`).

-Using a time limit of 1 second and a absolute precision for variables of 0.001, the output on the command line is:
+Using a time limit of 1 second and an absolute precision for variables of 0.001, the output on the command line is:

 ```bash
 ##############################################################################